 Pismo’s beautiful beach with its towering sand dunes offers a wide range of activities from swimming, surfing, sunbathing, fishing, bird watching, or hiking on its trails.

-At the north end of the beach there are some very picturesque cliffs (including some spectacular white cliffs), upon which houses and more hotels are perched.
+At the north end of the beach, there are some very picturesque cliffs (including some spectacular white cliffs), upon which houses and more hotels are perched.

 On the other end are the dunes, a very popular place with off-roaders, as it is the only beach in the state where you can drive vehicles on the beach.
-The park contains both areas of beach where cars are allowed, and areas where they are not, allowing for other activities such horseback riding in the surf.
+The park contains both areas of the beach where cars are allowed, and areas where they are not, allowing for other activities such horseback riding in the surf.

 There are a couple of places to rent ATV’s located at the entrance of Oceano Dunes, as well as Pacific Adventure Tours where adventurers can experience the wild terrain of the Pismo Dunes while riding in a real USMC Humvee.